 To sign a document:

 Choose File > Digital Signatures.
+If you have set LibreOffice to warn you when the document contains comments (see “” below), you may see a message box asking whether you want to want to continue signing the document.

 If you have not saved the document since the last change, a message box appears.
 Click Yes to save the file.

 The Digital Signatures dialog opens.
 Click Sign Document to add a public key to the document.